-The submission form is designed to capture all sorts of information, a lot of which is required to identify a Releases as unique, but some of which can be hard to find if you're new to contributing.
+The Submission Form is designed to capture all sorts of information, a lot of which is required to identify a release as unique, but some of which can be hard to find if you're new to contributing.

 The following numbers will be indicated on the images below to show you where to find them:

 Example 1: J-Card, Front

 For the cassette example, we are using two different packaging types.
 The first is a standard ‘J-Card’ style insert that is issued in a plastic case.

 The second is a cardboard sleeve that was issued with a cassette single.
 For the J-Card example, I scanned the full, unfolded card, so that as much information as possible can be shown in a single image.
 Note that the label name on the back differs slightly from how it is formatted on the front.
 Please see the guidelines in these cases.

 Example 3: Cassette Single, Front